^^^ At the grave of Peter Perkins Pitchlynn, Congressional Cemetery, March 2024

 I am a historian of American politics, focusing on the evolving connections between capitalism, racism, and government.

-My book, When Good Government Meant Big Government: The Quest to Expand Federal Power, 1913–1933, was published in February 2022 by Columbia University Press.
+My first book, When Good Government Meant Big Government: The Quest to Expand Federal Power, 1913–1933, was published in February 2022 by Columbia University Press.

 You can read more about the book in my interview with The Docket.